vsetlur/octocookbook/_recipes/pav-bhaji.md

 - Then add ginger-garlic paste.
 - Now add 2 cups finely chopped tomatoes. mix very well.
 - Saute tomatoes on low to medium flame till the tomatoes become soft and mushy and you see butter releasing from the sides.
 This takes about 6 to 7 minutes on a low to medium flame.
 If the tomatoes start sticking to the pan, then add some water and mix well.
 - When the tomatoes have softened, then add the finely chopped bell pepper.
 Saute for 2 to 3 minutes.
 If the mixture starts sticking to the pan, add some water.
-You don’t need to cook the capsicum till very soft.
+You don’t need to cook the bell pepper till very soft.
 A little crunch is alright.
 - Add turmeric powder and red chili powder.
 - Then add the pav bhaji masala and mix very well.
 - Add the cooked veggies with all of the stock or water from the pressure cooker in which the veggies were cooked; mix very well.